ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 ## prediction-pipeline.py
 Prediction pipeline as set out in Section 4.8 of the report

+# Notes:

+The .py files contained in this repository include the majority of code written during the execution of this study.

+Working code used for model selection and grid searches are included to some extent but is left incomplete and should not be considered.

+This code cannot be run in its current form because this repository is public and the data belong to the project sponsor.
+Should you require access, please contact me on xxxxxxxx@sun.ac.za, with the x's representing my student number as stated in the report file name.

 Links to the relevant documentation and source code are included in the abovementioned files.